tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  After rebooting, you should now be able to finally access WiFi and can unplug your whatever device.

+### 3.2 Installing necessary intel drivers
+Do the following to install some drivers for intel that do not come out of the box:
+`$ pacman -S xf86-video-intel mesa-libgl libva-intel-driver libva`

- ### 3.2 Getting your fans to work properly using mbpfancontrol
+ ### 3.3 Getting your fans to work properly using mbpfancontrol
 Section 3.2 and 3.3 are connected as they both deal with the same problem: temperature.
 In this section we will fix your fans running at max RPM but just know that even when fixed they might still run at max RPM if the temperature of your CPU is extremely high (that's what they're supposed to do).
 The fix for this comes in 3.3, so the result of this section might not be immediately visible for you.
  I would highly advise you to revisit this section and reconfigure the values for mbpfancontrol after you have done the necessary configurations for your CPU in section 3.3 to make sure the temperature is good and that frequency scaling is working.